1076644/logistic_growth_computer_week3/README.md

 ```
 - The output from this gives us a value of **6.00 x 10<sup>10</sup>** for K.

-It is key that our p values for all of these estimates are at the 0.001 level, which is highly significant.
+It is key that our p values for all of these estimates are well below the 0.001 level, which is highly significant.
 We can check the appropriateness of this analysis by doing a residuals plot for both of these subsets of the data.
 This can be done from the code below:

 ``` r
 residuals_plot <- ggplot(data_subset1, aes(x = t, y = residuals(model1))) +